maximilianh/cellBrowser/README.md

     pip install cellbrowser --user

+If this says "command not found" on OSX, you need to setup pip first:

+    sudo easy_install pip

-Alternatively, you can git clone the repo and run the command line scripts under cellbrowser/src/.
+Alternatively, you can also git clone this repo and run the command line scripts located in cellbrowser/src/.

 # Create a browser for a sample dataset

-There is a sample dataset in sampleData/sample1, it's a minimal expression matrix for a few thousand cells and only the first 100 genes and a bit of meta data for the cells..
+There is a sample dataset in sampleData/sample1, it's a minimal expression matrix for a few thousand cells, only the first 100 genes and a bit of meta data for the cells.

 You can build a viewer for it in the directory ~/public_html/cells/ and serve that directory on port 8888:

     cd sampleData/sample1/
     cbBuild -o ~/public_html/cells/ -p 8888

-The file cellbrowser.conf in sampleData/sample1/ explains all the various settings that are available in this config file.
-E.g. you can change the colors, add acronym tables, add file names, add more marker gene tables, etc.

 Then point your web browser to http://localhost:8888.
 To stop the web server, press Ctrl-C.
 You will have to re-run cbBuild again with -p8888 to look at it again.

+The file cellbrowser.conf in sampleData/sample1/ explains all the various settings that are available, e.g. you can change the colors, add acronym tables, add other coordinates, add more marker gene tables, etc.

 To deploy the result onto a real webserver, simply copy all files and directories under "~/public_html/cells" to an empty directory on a webserver and point your web browser to it.
-E.g. many universities give their employees homepage directories, sometimes in a directory called "~/public_html" or on a special server.
+E.g. many universities give their members webspace, sometimes in a directory called "~/public_html" or on a special server.
+If you don't have that, contact us or use Cyverse or Amazon S3 to host your files, not Dropbox, not MS OneDrive or Google Drive, these are not real webservers.

 To add more datasets, go to the other data directories and run cbBuild there, with the same output directory. cbBuild will then modify the index.html in the output directory to show all datasets.
-Note that the directory that you provide via -o or the CBOUT environment variable is the html directory.
+Note that the directory that you provide via -o (or the CBOUT environment variable) is the html directory.
 The data for each individual dataset will be copied into subdirectories under this html directory, one directory per dataset.

 # Using a real webserver

 The -p 8888 is optional.
-A more permanent alternative to the -p option is to run a webserver on your machine and build directly its web directory.
+A more permanent alternative to the -p option is to run a webserver on your machine and build directly into its web directory.

 On a Mac you can use the Apache that ships with OSX: